Sicilian Cannoli are a must have treat for Christmas. This recipe reminds me of the delicious cannoli I grew up.

 - Strain ricotta: Place ricotta in a fine mesh sieve lined with a piece of cheesecloth.
 Place over a bowl to catch the liquids.
 Place a small plate weighted with a can or jar on top.
 Refrigerate overnight to drain the excess liquid.

-- Mix filling: Combine strained ricotta, mascarpone, sugar and salt in a food processer and blend until smooth.
+- Mix filling: Combine strained ricotta, mascarpone, sugar, salt, vanilla and cinnamon in a food processer and blend until smooth.
 Stir in candied orange peel.
 You can also whisk together filling in a bowl as depicted above; however, it will not be as smooth and creamy as in the food processer.
 Refrigerate until ready to use.

 - Combine dry ingredients: In a large bowl, whisk together flour, sugar, cocoa and salt.